Larouex/IoTC-OPCUA-Server-Basic/README.md

 | ![Visual Studio Code](./Assets/vs-code-icon-100.png) | [LINK: Visual Studio Code Installation Page](https://code.visualstudio.com/download) - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 This is the IDE we will use to write code and deploy to the our BLE Devices and the Raspberry Pi Gateway.  |

 ### Install all the Tools for Visual Studio Code
-These are a set of tools we will use to develop our apps on the Raspberry Pi.
+These are a set of tools we will use to develop our apps.
 You can open the Extensions sidebar with "Shift+Ctrl+X) or click the icon in the side navigator bar.

 ![alt text](./Assets/vs-code-python-sml.png "VS Code Python")